 Written by Simon Austin — May 29, 2017

-Wherever Marco Silva has gone for the last five years - and this is his fifth club during that period - compatriots Goncalo Pedro and João Pedro Sousa have gone too.
+WHEREVER Marco Silva has gone in the last five years - and this is his fifth club in that time - compatriots Goncalo Pedro and João Pedro Sousa have gone too.

-Added to the mix is ebullient goalkeeping coach Hugo Oliveira, who joined his three countrymen at Hull City following six years with Benfica in Portugal.
+Add to the mix ebullient goalkeeping coach Hugo Oliveira, who joined them at Hull City from Benfica, and you have Team Silva.

 João Pedro Sousa (assistant manager):